create3000/x_ite/docs/_posts/components/Rendering/Tangent.md

 ### MFVec4f [in, out] **vector** [ ] <small>[-1,1]</small>
 {: #fields-vector }

-Set of x-y-z-w orthogonal *vector* values for a surface, applied either per-vertex or per-face to a mesh.
-This is an advanced technique for surface shading.

-#### Hint

-- Values for w are handedness of the tangent base, either +1 or -1.
-All vertexes of the same triangle must have the same w value for their tangent vectors.
+Set of unit-length normal vectors, corresponding to indexed polygons or vertices.

 #### Warning

-- Unit length means a magnitude of 1.0, so x-y-z normal values of (0,0,0) are invalid.
+- Unit length means a magnitude of 1.0, so normal values of (0,0,0) are invalid.

 ## Advice